What Is Demerol?

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

 Using any prescription pain killer can turn into dependency and eventually an addiction.
 Even when used as prescribed, the powerful reaction triggered in the brain makes it harder for the brain to function without it.
-Most addictions to pain killers, like Demerol, start off with prescriptions.
-In the case of Demerol, prescriptions are usually written when someone is recovering from an invasive surgery, when they are even less mentally and physically able to resist the temptations of addiction.
-They’ll use their prescription as advised, at first, but soon they’ll notice that they aren’t sleeping as well or are suffering from pain.
-Their first reaction is to up their dose.
-Sometimes this means seeking out a new prescription from the doctor and sometimes this means taking it into their own hands and getting pills illegally.
+Most addictions to pain killers, like Demerol, start off with prescriptions. many individuals initially use their Demerol prescription as prescribed, but soon notice that they are not achieving the same effects that they have become accustomed to.
+This is called developing a tolerance.
+For some, their first reaction is to increase their dose with or without consulting their medical professional.
+For others, it may mean seeking out another prescription from other physicians or obtaining additional opioids illegally.

 Even if the doctor increases the dose, there’s no assurance that the prescribed won’t develop an addiction.
 Often times, they won’t know they’ve built a dependence on Demerol until they’ve had to stop, and they experience the symptoms of withdrawal.
 These can include: